MartinGuehmann/diffdigester/README.md

-# Preselector.uni-jena.de
+# diffdigester.uni-jena.de

-Preselection digests are a common strategy to reduce the background in the ligation step of molecular cloning.
+Digestion is an method to check fast the identity of an DNA sequence in a plasmid and to distinguish different plasmids.
 However, choosing fitting restriction enzymes by hand is not trivial and may lead to errors, potentially costing a lot of time and work.
-Preselector.uni-jena.de (https://preselector.uni-jena.de/) is a free online tool to find such restriction enzymes.
+Diffdigester.uni-jena.de (https://diffdigester.uni-jena.de/) is a free online tool to find such restriction enzymes.
 It uses regular expressions to find recognition sites of restriction enzymes in the DNA sequences provided by the user.
-This tool compares the sets of restriction sites and reports the enzymes that cut one sequence but not the other sequences to the user.
-These enzymes are then the ones suitable for a preselection digest.
-Thus, preselector.uni-jena.de is a fast, reliable, and free-to-use tool to help researchers designing preselection digestion strategies for their cloning.
+This tool compares the sets of restriction sites and reports the enzymes that give the mist distinctve restriction patterns.
+Thus, diffdigester.uni-jena.de is a fast, reliable, and free-to-use tool to help researchers designing digestion strategies for checking their clones in a cloning effort.

 # Citing

-If you find preselector.uni-jena.de useful please cite:
+If you find diffdigetser.uni-jena.de useful please cite:

-Martin Gühmann, Stefanie Reuter, Jan Hartung, Ralf Mrowka, Preselector.uni-jena.de: optimize your cloning—a resource for identifying restriction enzymes for preselection reactions, Nucleic Acids Research, 2021;, gkab406, https://doi.org/10.1093/nar/gkab406
+Martin Gühmann, Stefanie Reuter, Ralf Mrowka, Diffdigester.uni-jena.de: Optimized resource for selection of restriction enzymes for plasmid identification.